ianlessa/product-search/README.md

 ## Docker
 ###### [▲ Table of Contents](#table-of-contents)

 A [`Dockerfile`](Dockerfile) is provided with this repo.
-You can use it to build a Docker container with all the services and configuration needed to run the API and its interface.
+You can use it to build a Docker container with all the services and configuration needed to run the API and its user interface.
 To do so, please follow the steps:

 - In the clone dir of the repo, execute this commands
 ```shell